Welcome to the Sacred Heart Roman Catholic Church Oxford

 Live streaming of the Mass each day is available at:

-If you cannot get to Mass – and the Sunday obligation to attend Mass has been lifted for the time being – you can still join in by watching a live Mass via the wonders of modern technology.
 Here is a prayer, an Act of Spiritual Communion, which you can say as you watch a Livestream Mass:

 “My Jesus, I believe that You are present in the Most Holy Sacrament.
 I love You above all things, and I desire to receive You into my soul.
 Since I cannot at this moment receive You sacramentally, come into my heart.
 I embrace You as if You were already there and unite myself wholly to You.
 Never permit me to be separated from You.”

-Updated on Sunday, 18 October 2020; For more details please see the Newsletter for the week.
+Updated on Sunday, 22 November 2020; For more details please see the Newsletter for the week.